rmzetti/hover-exec/READMORE.md

 *One-liners* starting and ending with single backticks will simply be executed on click, and usually do not produce output back into the editor.
 Pre-defined variables (`%c` current folder, `%e` current file pathname, `%f` temp file pathname, `%p` temp files path, `%n` temp file name) can be used in the line (and the default `.txt` extension can be changed by appending, for example, `.ext` to the variable).
 Notes/comments can be added after the closing quote:

 ### One-liners examples
 NB.
-Note only *single* backticks for one-liners
+Note only *single* backticks for one-liners, but still must begin in col 1.

-`notepad README.md`       //exec notepad
+`explorer /select,"%f"`     //explore temp folder `notepad README.md`       //exec notepad
-`notepad %caa.html`      //exec notepad with file from current folder `notepad %f.py`     //exec notepad with temp file `temp.py` `notepad %f.out.txt`        //& with temp output file (temp.txt.out.txt) `"C:/Program Files/Notepad++/notepad++" %e`  //exec notepad++ with %e editor file `explorer`                         //explore
+`notepad %f.py`     //exec notepad with temp file `temp.py` `notepad %f.py.out.txt`        //& with temp output file (temp.txt.out.txt)
-`explorer /select,"%f"`     //explore temp folder
+`"C:/Program Files/Notepad++/notepad++" %f.py`  //exec notepad++

 ### Quickmath examples

-Another useful facility is *quickmath*.
+Another useful *hover-exec* facility is *quickmath*.
 A math expression of the form `5-sqrt(2)=` anywhere will be evaluated on hover and the result will be shown immediately  in the hover message.
 Clicking the hover result will copy it to the clipboard.
 Note that the expression is surrounded by single backticks (backticks are the norm for *hover-exec*), and there needs to be `=` before the last backtick (essentially to stop popups for other backtick quoted strings).

 A few more *quickmath* expressions: `254cm in inches=` will show 100inches in the hover message,  `[1,2,3,4]*5=`,  `cos(45deg)=`,  `sin(0.81)^2+cos(0.81)^2=`,  `cos(pi/2)=`,  `sin([10,45,90] deg)=`,  `range(0,4,0.5)=`,  `(2+2i)*(1+2i)=` , `3:6=`, `1:0.1:5=`.